Jerome-openclassroom/Lyra_Leaf_SPAD_Calibration/README.md

 - A flatbed scanner
 - ImageJ (Fiji)
 - Manual SPAD measurements (SPAD-502 Minolta)
-- An old RGB calibration chart used to validate digital optical density over time
+- A RGB calibration chart used to validate digital optical density over time
 - Statistical modelling (regression)

 The goal is to democratize plant physiological diagnostics using only free tools and common devices, without dependence on proprietary sensors.